Kingsize Credit Card harassment?

 • The collector contacting you about your Kingsize payment from using collection methods to harass, intimidate, and abuse.

 In a case where you are subjected to intimidation, abuse, threats, defamation, or deception by a debt collector and you want to stop further contact, be sure to inform the collector of your intentions through writing.
 Write a cease-and-desist letter to the King Size credit card debt collector and make sure to always have a copy of your letter and mail the original to the debt collector.
+If you have a claim against the debt collector, you should submit it in writing and keep records of all documents submitted.

 In cases where you’re uncertain of the validity of any information contained in the Kingsize Credit debt collector’s document, write to the debt collector to stop collection activities until all the information they sent you regarding the debt is proven to be correct.
+Any pending claims or disputes should be addressed promptly to avoid further collection actions.

 Demand for a return receipt after sending your dispute letter through certified mail so you are aware it was officially received by the collector.

 The collector has a period of 30 days to make enquiries, investigate, and determine the validity of the debt.
+If the investigation finds errors related to past due amounts or purchased items, you may be entitled to a refund or correction.

 If the King Size credit card debt is valid, the debt collector can proceed with collection activities but in a situation where the item is invalid, further corrections must either be made or the collector must halt all collection activities.
 The debt collector must endeavor to inform all organizations and bureaus who received a report of the defective item listed on your credit report.
+When disputing charges, it is important to submit all relevant documentation to support your claim.

 It is also important to note this: debt collectors can’t take your home or your earnings.